bergesinstitute/graf-method/book-5-unit-1.md

 Lo usamos para cosas que hacemos normalmente (hábitos) o para hechos.

-💂 We use it for things we normally do (habits) or for facts.
+💂 We use it for things we usually do (habits) or for facts.

 *Los lunes voy al supermercado.*